 What are the criteria?

 The UConn Spirit Awards celebrate individuals and teams who exceed expectations and contribute positively to the workplace and the University.
 The spirit of the program is to acknowledge outstanding contributions.
-It is not appropriate to nominate every employee in your department.

 Rising Star Award